-In my search for the perfect cup of zero-waste coffee I have tried several different methods of making coffee.
-Each has their own charm and makes delicious coffee in their own way.
+In my search for the perfect cup of zero-waste coffee, I have tried several different methods of making coffee.
+Each has its own charm and makes delicious coffee in its own way.
 Try these three methods to create your own perfect cup of zero-waste coffee and do your part to keep plastic out of the oceans and take one small step to a greener life.

 Disclaimer: The following contains affiliate links.
 That means that if you make a purchase by using the links I will recieve monetary compensation at no additional cost to you.
 This does not impact my opion of the products or services I share with you.
 I only share products/services that I believe in.
 Wildwood & Sage is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 Read my full disclosure statement here.

 Reusable Coffee Pods

 Don’t want to give up your single serve coffee machine?
 You don’t have to!
 You can still enjoy your Keurig without the need to buy expensive and wasteful coffee pods.
 Reusable coffee pods are the perfect substitute.
 You can fill them with your favorite coffee blend, and when you are done brewing your cup, dump out your coffee grinds into your compost and give your reusable coffee pod a rinse and a quick clean.
 No need to toss it!